 Varies, depending on the place and weekend chosen, more information can be found in the seasonal program ((insérer le lien))

 Our members can enjoy weekends in the country all year long.
-These involve stays at outdoor recreational centres where participants practice their social skills.
-In addition to the outdoor activities offered on site, participants expand their knowledge through discussion groups, special activities, and communal living.
+These involve stays at outdoor recreational centers where participants practice their social skills.
+In addition to the outdoor activities offered on-site, participants expand their knowledge through discussion groups, special activities, and communal living.

 Varies, depending on the camp and week chosen

-Plein-Air Lanaudia – village des jeunes, Centre Notre-Dame de Fatima, Camp Familial Saint-Urbain, Base de plein air Bon Départ.
+Plein-Air Lanaudia, Centre Notre-Dame de Fatima, Base de plein air Bon Départ.

 This program offers members a chance to travel in complete safety and to explore new horizons in a context that allows them to push their limits.